charliemikels/figura-music-player/README.md

 Version 5 is very close to being complete, so I'll be working on a new readme soon.
 Here's a rough outline of additions

 - Rewritten from scratch.
-- Native MIDI file suppor.t
+- Native MIDI file support.
   - ABC support has been deprecated for the time being.
 - Songs can now be included with avatar upload.
 - fewer instructions during playback.
 Most songs play on Low permissions.